 Add security, monitoring, and traffic management to improve control and visibility.

-When operations teams manage applications in production, they sometimes need deeper control and visibility.
+When operations teams manage applications in production, they sometimes need greater control and deeper visibility.
 Sophisticated applications might exhibit complex network behavior, and frequent changes in production can introduce more risk to the stability and consistency of the app.
 It might be necessary to encrypt traffic between the components when running on a shared Kubernetes cluster.

 Each requirement can be met using well‑understood techniques: